College of Pharmacy | Academic Policies

 Scholastic Standing Policies

-In order to be eligible for promotion and graduation, students must obtain a merit grade of at least a 1.0 in each professional course and maintain a cumulative grade point average (GPA) of at least 2.0 by the end of each academic year (including the summer session for students eligible to remediate coursework).
-A course merit grade of zero is considered a deficiency.
+To be eligible for promotion and graduation, students must obtain a merit grade of at least a 2.0 in each professional course and maintain a cumulative grade point average (GPA) of at least 2.0 by the end of each academic year (including the summer session for students eligible to remediate coursework).
+A course merit grade less than a 2.0 is considered a deficiency.
 Students must remove any deficiencies by the beginning of the fall semester in order to be promoted to the next year.
 Students with two or less deficiencies may be able to remove deficiencies during the summer semester at the discretion of the course coordinator.
 An additional tuition charge will be billed to the student’s account to remediate the course deficiencies in the summer semester.
 First and second year students with deficiencies will be scheduled for their introductory pharmacy practice experience (IPPE) during summer block 3.
 Third year students with deficiencies will be scheduled to begin their advanced pharmacy practice experiences (APPEs) in July.
 Requests to take classes outside of the college and to receive credit for these classes requires the approval of the course coordinator and the Dean for Curriculum.
 No student will be allowed to take more than two courses during the summer semester.
-If a student has a deficiency (earns a merit grade of zero) in COP 630: Pharmacy Skills Lab I: Compounding and Applied Pharmaceutics and/or COP 632: Pharmacy Skill Lab II: Introduction to Community Pharmacy they will not be allowed to progress to COP 650: Introductory Pharmacy Practice Experience – Community during the summer session.
+If a student has a deficiency (earns a merit grade less than 2.0) in COP 630: Pharmacy Skills Lab I: Compounding and Applied Pharmaceutics and/or COP 632: Pharmacy Skill Lab II: Introduction to Community Pharmacy, they will not be allowed to progress to COP 650: Introductory Pharmacy Practice Experience – Community during the summer session.
 The student will be suspended from the program and required to complete these courses during the following academic year.
-If a student has a deficiency (earns a merit grade of zero) in COP 731: Pharmacy Skills Lab III: Introduction to Health-Systems Pharmacy and/or COP 733: Pharmacy Skills Lab IV: Applied Health-Systems Pharmacy they will not be allowed to progress to COP 750: Introductory Pharmacy Practice Experience – Hospital during the summer semester.
+If a student has a deficiency (earns a merit grade less than 2.0) in COP 731: Pharmacy Skills Lab III: Introduction to Health-Systems Pharmacy and/or COP 733: Pharmacy Skills Lab IV: Applied Health-Systems Pharmacy, they will not be allowed to progress to COP 750: Introductory Pharmacy Practice Experience – Hospital during the summer semester.
 The student will be suspended from the program and required to complete these courses during the following academic year.
-If a student has deficiencies (earns a merit grade of zero) in more than two courses in any given academic year, he/she will NOT be allowed to make up any of those courses during the summer semester and must repeat those courses during the next academic year.
+If a student has deficiencies (earns a merit grade less than 2.0) in more than two courses in any given academic year, he/she will NOT be allowed to make up any of those courses during the summer semester and must repeat those courses during the next academic year.
 If the student is on probation, he/she will be dismissed.
 If the student is not on probation, he/she will be suspended and placed on academic probation for one academic year at the beginning of the next fall semester.
-If a student has deficiencies (earns a merit grade of zero) in more than four courses during any given academic year, he/she will be dismissed from the program.
+If a student has deficiencies (earns a merit grade less than 2.0) in more than four courses during any given academic year, he/she will be dismissed from the program.
 No student will be allowed to take a required course (except an IPPE or APPE) for the first attempt in the summer semester.
 All IPPE and APPE course deficiencies must be remediated at a site determined by the experiential education office.
 Students who elected to complete ten APPEs must complete an eleventh APPE in the event of an APPE deficiency.
-If a student earns an IPPE or APPE deficiency or is dismissal from an IPPE or APPE an additional tuition charge will be billed to the student’s account to remediate the course deficiency.
-If a student fails to achieve a merit grade of 1.0 or better in an elective course, the student is encouraged, but not required, to re-take the elective course.
+If a student earns an IPPE or APPE deficiency or is dismissed from an IPPE or APPE an additional tuition charge will be billed to the student’s account to remediate the course deficiency.
+If a student fails to achieve a passing grade in an elective course, the student is encouraged, but not required, to re-take the elective course.
 However, the student must successfully complete a minimum of eight hours of electives by the end of the third professional year to progress to the fourth professional year of the program.
-Students with a deficiency (earning a merit grade of zero) in more than one APPE will be dismissed from the program.
+Students with a deficiency (earning a failing grade) in more than one APPE will be dismissed from the program.
 Students who earn a course deficiency in a fall semester course will not be allowed to hold office in any professional organization or class at the College or University level for the following spring semester.
 Students who earn a course deficiency in a spring semester course will not be allowed to hold office in any professional organization or class at the College or University level for the following fall semester.
 A current or incoming student leader who falls under either of the situations described above will be required to resign from any leadership position(s).

 Suspension means that a student will be prohibited from advancing in the curriculum for one calendar year.
 Students will be suspended if they fail to remove any deficiencies by the beginning of the fall semester.
 A suspended student may repeat a required course once in order to remove a deficiency.
 Additionally, a suspended student may take elective courses during the year they are suspended to improve their cumulative grade point average (GPA).
 A suspended student who meets the requirements for promotion will be removed from suspension, placed on academic probation for one academic year, and allowed to progress in the curriculum.
 Suspended students will not be allowed to seek or hold office in any professional organization or class at the College or University level.
 Failure to remove all deficiencies and attain a cumulative GPA of 2.0 or higher by the conclusion of the suspension period will result in dismissal from the College.